microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Description

-An InfoBar is a persistent, actionable, app-wide notification intended for displaying critical or informational status messages that impact app perception or user experience.
+An InfoBar is a persistent, actionable, app-wide notification intended for displaying critical and/or actionable information that impact app perception or user experience.

 ## Is this the right control?
 Use an InfoBar control when a user needs to be informed of, acknowledge, or take action on a message.
 By default the notification will remain in the content area until dismissed by the user but will not necessarily break user flow.

+An InfoBar will take up space in your layout and behave like any other child elements.
+It will not cover up other content or float on top of it.

 Do not use an InfoBar control to confirm or respond directly to a user action, for transient alerts, or for non-essential messages.